-For both restricted and unrestricted signing keys, the random salt length will be the largest size allowed by the key size and message digest size.
+For both restricted and unrestricted signing keys, the random salt length is the largest size allowed by FIPS 186-5.

-NOTE If the TPM implementation is required to be compliant with FIPS 186-4, then the random salt length will be the largest size allowed by that specification.
+NOTE TPM implementations from prior to the publication of FIPS 186-4, which introduced the salt length limitation, may use the largest size allowed by the key size and message digest size.

-Family "2.0" Level 00 Revision 01.59
+Page 264 TCG Public Review Family "2.0" November 29, 2023 Copyright © TCG 2006-2023 Level 00 Revision 01.81